sergeyIsrael/web_UI_automation/README.txt

-# My project web UI automation with IntelliJ IDEA, Apache  Maven and other stuff.
+# My GeekBrains project web UI automation with IntelliJ IDEA, Apache  Maven and other stuff.